 Canon 90D Review Wrap Up

-AS we come to the end of this review Canon 90D, it should be increasingly obvious that the 90D is a reliable DSLR that rivals a lot of mirrorless cameras both in terms of performance and handling.
-Also, with the 5000 AF point autofocus system you get to use when in live mode, its new sensor is far more capable than a lot of the other high end cameras available in the market.
+AS we come to the end of this review of the Canon 90D, it should be increasingly obvious that the 90D is a reliable DSLR that rivals a lot of mirrorless cameras both in terms of performance and handling.
+Also, with the 5000 AF point autofocus system you get to use when in live mode, its new sensor is far more capable than a lot of the other high-end cameras available on the market.